 What parameters of marriage (especially in terms of sex and gender), with what civil advantages attached to it, are most beneficial to the common good?

-Are the typical Christian arguments about same-sex marriage’s negative effects on society—listed earlier—legitimate?
+Are the Christian arguments legitimate regarding same-sex marriage’s negative effects on society?

 Questions like these arise any time we’re trying to decide what we promote as optimal behavior in our society.
 What activities in civil society do we encourage and reward—whether that be law and order or tax exemption for non-profits?
 What lines do we draw in our society for the benefit of the common good, without violating human rights or discriminating against our fellow human beings?
 And for sure, as Christians, we want to be engaged in that debate and promote our point of view as fellow citizens.

 Sexual sins have been an issue for humanity since the fall—especially for heterosexuals.
-In the eyes of God, sexual sin IS a big problem because of the significant impact sex has on the individual and the community.
-So acting on sexual desires that are not condoned (in this case same-sex), is a sin.
+In the eyes of God, sexual sin is a big problem because of the significant impact sex has on the individual and the community.
+Acting on sexual desires that are not condoned (in this case, same-sex), is a sin.
 The Bible explains that inappropriate sexual behavior, not being attracted to the same sex, is the sin.
 A sexual sin is a sexual sin—whether that’s homo- or hetero-sexual in nature.

-Of course we accept that heterosexuals can express their condoned sexual desires in the context of marriage so it isn’t really fair.
-We’re not overlooking the loneliness this places on a gay person.
+Of course, we accept that heterosexuals can express their condoned sexual desires in the context of marriage, so it isn’t really fair.
+We’re not overlooking the loneliness this causes a gay person.
 Is there potential for someone who is homosexual to be ‘healed’ of their sexual tendencies?
-Well, we believe in a God that transcends our understanding, so we have to say yes it’s possible—but as a general rule, this does not seem the trend.
+Well, we believe in a God that transcends our understanding, so we have to say, yes, it’s possible—but as a general rule, this does not seem the trend.

-The Christian community was never meant to be the club for people who’ve made it spiritually; it’s definitely not nirvana (as many of you have found out).
+The Christian community was never meant to be the club for people who’ve made it spiritually; it’s definitely not full of perfect individuals (as many of you have found out).
 We don’t ignore and/or endorse sin, but we are re-learning the reality that we are all sinners and only renewed by the grace of God.
-We are devastated by the hurt the church has caused—intentionally or unintentionally.
-We are re-learning to love and accept all people in our community, just like Jesus.
+We are devastated by the hurt that the church has caused—intentionally or unintentionally to homosexuals.
+We can strive to love and accept all people in our community, just like Jesus did.

-As Christians, the reality that we’ve lost sight of is that addiction, abuse, abortion, infidelity, limited parental involvement and lack of commitment among heterosexuals (including Christians) has been far more devastating on marriage and the family than same-sex marriage.
-Are we condoning the re-definition of marriage to include same-sex marriage?
-No. But should we be prioritizing our focus on these bigger issues for the sake of our communities?
-Yes.
+As Christians, the reality that we’ve lost sight of is that addiction, abuse, abortion, infidelity, limited parental involvement, and lack of commitment among heterosexuals (including Christians) have been far more devastating on marriage and the family than same-sex marriage.
+In all honesty, we ought to be prioritizing our focus on these bigger issues for the sake of our communities.

-- We have struggled to separate our beliefs from discrimination towards LGBT (lesbian, gay, bi-sexual, transgender) people; we’re sorry.
+- We have often failed to separate our long-held beliefs from discrimination towards LGBTQ+ (lesbian, gay, bi-sexual, transgender, queer +) people, and for that, there is no excuse.

-- We have marginalized LGBT folks and disparaged their individual identity causing untold pain and even suicide; we’re sorry.
+- We have marginalized LGBTQ+ folks and disparaged their individual identity causing untold pain and even suicide, and for that, there is no excuse.

-- Our personal feelings toward homosexuality has clouded our love for LGBT people—yes, we are homophobic; we’re sorry.
+- Our personal feelings toward homosexuality have clouded our love for LGBTQ+ people, and for that, there is no excuse.

-- We have not carried the burden of loneliness with homosexual folks who decide not to act on their sexual desires; we’re sorry.
+- We have not carried the burden of loneliness with homosexual folks who decide not to act on their sexual desires, and for that, there is no excuse.

-- We have not treated LGBT people like we would our own children or family; we’re sorry.
+- We have not treated LGBTQ+ people like we would our own children or family, and for that, there is no excuse.

-- Our lifestyle as Christians has been inconsistent with what Jesus called us to; we’re sorry.
+- Our lifestyle as Christians has been inconsistent with what Jesus called us to do, and for that, there is no excuse.

 Other voices in this conversation: